haginile/SwiftOptimizer/README.md

 SwiftOptimizer allows you to solve minimization/maximization problems in Apple's Swift programming language.
 It is ported from QuantLib and uses the awesome [`swix` library](http://swix.readthedocs.org/en/latest/index.html) for matrix calculations.

-It currently supports the `Simplex`, `BFGS`, and `ConjugateGradient` method, but will be expanded to include least squares, etc.
+It currently supports the `Simplex` and `BFGS` methods, but will be expanded to include least squares, etc.

 Example
 --------